KasperskyLab/Kaspresso/docs/Tutorial/Working_with_adb.en.md

 Let's launch the test.
 It passed successfully.

-One of the tests we have added checks if there is an emulator in the list of connected devices.
+One of the tests we have previously written checks if there is an emulator in the list of connected devices.

 ```kotlin
 val result = adbServer.performCmd("adb devices")
 Assert.assertTrue("emulator" in result.first())
 ```

-We added it just for reference purposes, and to practice with different commands.
+We added it just for reference purposes, and to practice different commands.
 Real tests can be run both on emulators and on real devices, and tests should not crash because of this, so we will delete this test.
 The resulting `AdbTest` code will look like this:

 ```kotlin
 package com.kaspersky.kaspresso.tutorial